Sizing Conductors for Parallel Power Production Systems

 - Why can’t I use conductors smaller than 1/0 AWG in parallel for power applications?

-- NEC 310.10(G) requires conductors installed in parallel to be 1/0 AWG or larger to ensure that current divides evenly among them.
-Smaller conductors have slight differences in resistance that can cause one wire to carry a disproportionate and unsafe amount of current.
+- NEC 310.10(G) requires conductors installed in parallel to be 1/0 AWG or larger to help ensure that current divides evenly among the conductors.
+Parallel installations must also meet the identical-characteristics, termination, and installation requirements so that one conductor does not carry a disproportionate share of the load.

 Continuing Education by State